|Sesongrogram for Nationaltheatret høsten 2019.||Download|

-Hedda Gabler was a theatre production staged by Trøndelag Theatre in 2006, based on the play by Henrik Ibsen.
-The production was performed in the venue Gamle Scene.
+Hedda Gabler (2018) is a planned theatre production by The National Theatre, based on the play by Henrik Ibsen.
+The production will be performed in the theatre's venue The Torshov Theatre.

 |Based on||Hedda Gabler by Henrik Ibsen|

 |Running period||September 11, 2018|

 At the webpage of The National Theatre the following, among other things, is written about Hedda Gabler:

 "Hedda Gabler is one of Ibsen's most mysterious characters.
 She is beautiful, smart, resourceful, and she just returned from her honeymoon with the successful, up-and-coming academic Jørgen (in English translations often called George) Tesman.
 Behind the polished facade, Hedda fights her own battle.